rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 5. Scroll down to the Build Environment tab and select the `Color ANSI Console Output` checkbox ![ansi](../images/exercise2/ansi.png)

 5. Move on to the Build section and select `Add build step`.
 From the dropdown select `Execute Shell`.
-On the box tha appears; insert the following, to build package and deploy our app to Nexus:
+On the box that appears; insert the following, to build package and deploy our app to Nexus:
 ```bash
 #!/bin/bash
 set -o xtrace